 There is currently no direct connection to the Transcenter via Fremont Avenue, as that street terminates at Arrow Highway.
-However, the Montclair Place District Specific Plan (MPDSP) requires a pedestrian pathway to be provided between Arrow Highway near Fremont Avenue and the Transcenter.
+However, the North Montclair Downtown Specific Plan (NMDSP) requires a pedestrian pathway to be provided between Arrow Highway near Fremont Avenue and the Transcenter.

 An extension of the Los Angeles County Metropolitan Transportation Authority (Metro) Rail Gold Line to the Montclair Transcenter is under construction and scheduled to be operational in early 2027.
 The Gold Line is a light rail transit (LRT) line that currently extends from East Los Angeles to Azusa, via Downtown Los Angeles and Pasadena.
-Montclair is the planned terminus phase 2B of the extension and construction of the segment between Claremont and Montclair is funded by Measure M, Measure R, and the State of California's Intercity Rail Captial Program.
+Montclair is the planned terminus of phase 2B of the extension and construction of the segment between Claremont and Montclair is funded by Measure M, Measure R, and the State of California's Intercity Rail Capital Program.